While many New Zealanders enjoy the social aspects of drinking alcohol, from a health perspective there is no completley “risk free" drinking.

 Most importantly, there is no "risk free" drinking for children and adolescents and "no known safe level" of drinking for pregnant women.

 In general, the more alcohol consumed the greater the risk of short and long-term harm.
-Alcohol causes over 60 types of illnesses, and increases the risk of over 300 more.
+A meta-analysis of literature on alcohol-related diseases indicate that alcohol increase the risk of over 200 health conditions, both chronic and acute conditions, and injuries.
 This harm places a significant burden on our health, social and other services as well as the individuals and families affected.
 For more information on the harms from drinking, click here.